 If you want to go hiking at Eielson, or at another spot along Denali Park Road, then you need to take a transit bus.

 There are three narrated bus options.
-Note, in 2021, the only narrated bus being offered is the Tundra Wilderness Tour, which does not go to Eielson.
+Note, in 2023, the only narrated buses being offered are the Natural History Tour and the Tundra Wilderness Tour, which does not go to Eielson.

 Natural History Tour.
 This bus goes to Teklanika at mile 27.
 This tour focuses on the history and cultural background of Denali National Park.
 This bus tour takes 5 hours round trip.